strgeorgiou/FEBio-Meniscus-Surrogate/README.md

 ## Author

-Developed as part of a thesis project at the **University of Patras**.
+Georgiou Efstratios
+Department of Electrical and Computer Engineering
+University of Patras